 This surge in popularity inevitable puts more pressure on busy car parks.
-However, it also boosts opportunities for their owners, whether they are operating the car parks alone or as part of an infrastructure such as a shopping centre, airport, or hospital.
+However, it also boosts opportunities for their owners, whether they are operating the car parks alone or as part of an infrastructure such as a shopping centre, commercial office building, airport, or hospital.
 If they can improve their users’ experience, they can gain a larger share of the recovering market, while enhancing the perception of their brand.
 Also, if they can better understand how their site is being used, they can optimise its operation for both profitability and safety.

 A positive and trouble-free parking experience for drivers

 Ideally, when a motorist arrives at a car park, they want to drive straight to the most practical and convenient vacant parking space, without having to search or compete for it.
 After parking, they expect to walk through a well-lit, safe, and clean environment to the exit, with minimal effort required to pay parking fees and no risk of fines or worse as a result of underpayment or forgetting to pay.
 The monitoring devices and security systems deter or capture criminal or delinquent activity.